April 29, 2026Ceren Kaya Akgün

 Do I need coding experience to build an AI agent in Heym?

 No. Heym's visual canvas handles all the wiring.
-You write a system prompt in plain English, configure nodes through form fields, and optionally write small JavaScript snippets for custom tools.
+You write a system prompt in plain English, configure nodes through form fields, and optionally write small Python snippets for custom tools.
+You can also convert any compatible canvas node (Slack, Telegram, HTTP, Set, JSON Output Mapper) into an agent tool with one click using the bot icon, no Python required.
 No framework knowledge, no deployment, and no infrastructure management is required.

 What is the difference between the LLM node and the Agent node?